OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/dashboards.md

-The OIM dashboard gives a quick view of integrations configured in **OpsHub Integration Manager**.
+The OIM dashboard gives a quick view of integrations configured in **<code class="expression">space.vars.SITENAME</code>**.
 Users can check overall health of integrations and know if integrations are working fine or have any failures.
 Users can navigate directly to integrations, systems, and failures from the dashboard.

 Here is a video on how to use the dashboard in OIM: